 Technology can also help people with Parkinson's manage their mobility challenges while in bed.
 This includes using sensors to detect pressure points on the body that may require additional support or video monitoring to provide real-time feedback on their progress.

 By leveraging technology, people with Parkinson's can safely and effectively manage their mobility challenges while in bed and receive personalized care tailored to their needs.
 This helps them remain independent and maintain a high quality of life.

 What technology is used to help Parkinson's patients?

 Technology can be used to help people with Parkinson's in a variety of ways, including occupational therapy, speech and language therapy, mental health support, home care, and managing mobility challenges while in bed.
 This includes using sensors to detect pressure points on the body that may require additional support or video monitoring to provide real-time feedback on their progress.

 How do you maintain mobility with Parkinson's disease?

 Maintaining regular physical activity and exercise is important when managing the mobility challenges of people with Parkinson's.
 This can include low-impact activities such as walking, swimming, or cycling.
-Additionally, leveraging technology for occupational therapy can help patients learn how to move safely and effectively while in bed.
+Additionally, leveraging technology for occupational therapy can help patients and clinician decrease learn how to move safely and effectively while in bed.